 - Have Alexa make your home more secure with features like Alexa Guard and Away Mode.

-Alexa also has the ability to set up “routines,” where a single command that you set — say, “Alexa, goodnight,” — shuts off the lights, locks your front door, sets an alarm for a time you set, and sets your coffee pot to turn on at a certain time.
+Alexa can also help you maintain your bedtime and morning routines by designating a simple command to initiate a sequence of events.
+For example, the command “Alexa, goodnight” could simultaneously turn all house lights off, arm the security system, and turn on an ambient noise machine.
 Routines continue to improve too, and you can now have Alexa turn on the lights, wait 10 minutes, and then turn on the coffee pot.
 If you don’t want to wake your partner, Alexa has a whisper mode, where she’ll whisper to you and understand your whispers.
 You can learn how to set up routines in our how-to post.

-Amazon is adding new capabilities to Alexa just about every day, with more skills and device compatibility.
-Beginning in 2020, Amazon is rolling out frustration detection features, so Alexa will be able to understand and acknowledge when you’re getting frustrated with her.
+Amazon is continually updating and improving Alexa’s capacity, creating new and intuitive functionality and expanding compatibility.
+Amazon is rolling out frustration-detection features, so Alexa will be able to understand and acknowledge when you’re getting frustrated with her.
 If you want to learn more about Alexa, all you have to do is ask: “Alexa, what’s new with you?” and she’s happy to share.